jonathan-kee/examTopicScraper/README.md

 - Need to rescrape images from 103, 119, 120, 127, 128, 131, 133, 146, 166, 228, 236, 245, 256

+- replace pngMost with png

+- if pngMost exist, then replace 'pngMost' with 'png' & replace 'Voted' with ''

 # Launch browser that google does not capcha
 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome \
   --remote-debugging-port=9222 \